 The foregoing discussion and analysis of the Company's financial condition and results of operations are based upon our financial statements, which have been prepared in accordance with U.S. GAAP.
 The preparation of these financial statements requires the Company's management to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 On an on-going basis, the Company evaluates its estimates, including those related to revenue recognition, collection of accounts receivable, valuation of inventories, and amortization of vineyard development costs.
 The Company bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions or conditions.
-A description of the Company's financial statements is set forth in the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
+A description of the Company's critical accounting policies and related judgments and estimates that affect the preparation of the Company's financial statements is set forth in the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
 Such policies were unchanged during the three months ended March 31, 2021.